ReginaldAboagye/IBM-Data-Science-Capstone/README.md

 - Explored the relationships between different features in the data set using a variety of Seaborn graphs.

 ### [Geospatial Analysis using Folium](https://github.com/kellibelcher/IBM-Data-Science-Capstone/blob/master/Lab%205:%20Mapping%20launch%20site%20locations.ipynb)
-- Used folium to analyze existing launch site locations and create interactive leaflet maps.
+- Analyzed existing launch site locations and used folium to create interactive leaflet maps and identify geographical patterns in the data.